TROG111/SatNav/README.md

     planetref.lua and atlas.lua can be obtained from the following GitLab url:  https://gitlab.com/JayleBreak/dualuniverse/-/tree/master/DUflightfiles/autoconf/custom

  2) Install a PB onto your ship and link it to: 1) the core, 2) a screen, 3) a databank - in this order please.
 If you have Dimencia Hud installed in your Pilot Seat, then the databank in 3 should be the databank that is connected to the pilot seat.

  3) Copy the most recent SatNav_PB_Paste file (currently that is SatNav_PB_Paste_2_0_0) into you copy paste buffer

- 4) In game, right click on you SatNav PB and select 'Advanced' / 'Paste LUA configuration from cliboard'
+ 4) In game, right click on your SatNav PB and select 'Advanced' / 'Paste LUA configuration from cliboard'

  5) Turn on screen, activate PB and you are ready to go.... good luck!

  Integration with Dimencia Hud:
  1) edit the LUA in your pilot seat that has the Dimencia Hud installed

  2) create a new unit.start trigger and insert the following LUA code: unit.setTimer("spbTimer",5) firstTime = 1

  3) create a new unit.tick(spbTimer) trigger and insert the following LUA code if firstTime == 1 then myAutopilotTarget = dbHud.getStringValue("SPBAutopilotTargetName")